M-Harre/Game-Theory-Catastrophes/README.md

 This software has been used in various forms in the following articles:

-On the smooth unfolding of bifurcations in quantal-response equilibria (2023) A Harris, S McCallum, MS Harré
+[1] On the smooth unfolding of bifurcations in quantal-response equilibria (2023) A Harris, S McCallum, MS Harré
 Games and Economic Behavior

-Singularities and Catastrophes in Economics: Historical Perspectives and Future Directions (2019) Harré, M.S., Harris, A., McCallum, S.
+[2] Singularities and Catastrophes in Economics: Historical Perspectives and Future Directions (2019) Harré, M.S., Harris, A., McCallum, S.
 Romanian Journal of Pure and Applied Mathematics

-Multi-agent economics and the emergence of critical markets (2018) MS Harré arXiv preprint arXiv:1809.01332
+[3] Multi-agent economics and the emergence of critical markets (2018) MS Harré arXiv preprint arXiv:1809.01332

-Strategic islands in economic games: Isolating economies from better outcomes (2014) MS Harré, T Bossomaier
+[4] Strategic islands in economic games: Isolating economies from better outcomes (2014) MS Harré, T Bossomaier
 Entropy

-Simple nonlinear systems and navigating catastrophes (2013) MS Harré, SR Atkinson, L Hossain
+[5] Simple nonlinear systems and navigating catastrophes (2013) MS Harré, SR Atkinson, L Hossain
 The European Physical Journal B

-Hysteresis effects of changing the parameters of noncooperative games (2012) DH Wolpert, M Harré, E Olbrich, N Bertschinger, J Jost Physical Review E

-Navigating catastrophes: Local but not global optimisation allows for macro-economic navigation of crises (2013) MS Harré
+[6] Navigating catastrophes: Local but not global optimisation allows for macro-economic navigation of crises (2013) MS Harré
 Journal of Physics: Conference Series

+[7] Hysteresis effects of changing the parameters of noncooperative games (2012) DH Wolpert, M Harré, E Olbrich, N Bertschinger, J Jost Physical Review E